Product May Have Been Discontinued

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With three notable exceptions…
+With four notable exceptions…

-First, we find no mention of probiotics, friendly microorganisms applied to the surface of the kibble after processing.
+In addition, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.